kennygrant/bestiary/strings.md

 ## Encodings {#encodings}

 Most of the time when working with unicode strings in Go you won't have to do anything special.
 If you need to convert from another encoding like Windows 1252 you can use the [encoding](https://godoc.org/golang.org/x/text/encoding) package under golang.org/x/text.
-There are other utility packages for dealing with text there.
+There are also some other utility packages for dealing with text there.
+The golang.org/x libraries are slightly less stable than the go standard library and are not part of the official distribution, but have many useful utilities.

 ## Strings are immutable {#immutable}

-Strings in Go are immutable, you are not allowed to change the backing bytes, and this is dangerous anyway as the string may contain several bytes for each character/rune.
+Strings in Go are immutable, you are not allowed to change the backing bytes, and manipulating bytes directly can be dangerous  as the string _may_ contain several bytes for each character/rune.

 ## Don't use pointers to strings